gauthamvr/AI-JobFinder-Indeed/README.md

 - **ChatGPT can make mistakes, so double-check important information.**
 - **The code has been written to mimic user behavior, which may make it appear slow**
 - **Make sure that the csv files and the previous chrome instance is closed before running**
+- **If no api key is provided, it will only scrape the listings into the csv**

+## Applications

+- Can be used as just a scraper
+- Can be used just to identify suitable jobs based on your profile
+- Can be used to apply automatically for the jobs that are suitable and have an internal application link.

+## Features

+- Can be used as a job scraper.
+- Identifies suitable jobs based on user profiles.
+- Automatically applies for suitable jobs.
+- Automates the entire job application process for jobs that are suitable and have an internal application link.
+- Automatically uploads the modified resume.
+- Uses AI to answer employer questions based on your profile.
+- Submits the job application.
+- Loops through the next suitable job and applies automatically.

 ## How It Works:

-1. The code opens Chrome, navigates to Indeed UK, and searches for the jobs you are looking for based on the keywords and pagination settings defined in `config.py`.
+1. The code opens Chrome, navigates to Indeed address provided in the `config.py`, and searches for the jobs you are looking for based on the keywords and pagination settings defined in `config.py`.
 2. Sorts the jobs by date, with the newest at the top.
 3. For each job detected, it uses ChatGPT to compare the job description/requirement with your profile and preferences (such as experience, education, etc.) as outlined in `config.py`, and determines if you're suitable for the job.
 4. If the job is deemed suitable, the **profile** and **skills** sections in the resume template `template.docx` are modified to include relevant keywords, ensuring your resume passes through Applicant Tracking Systems (ATS).